 - insufficient workforce to cater for NDIS growth which has increased by 73% between 2016- 2017 thus decreasing the ability to provide appropriate consumer-centred care

-- People living with a disability receive the same physical, mental, and social benefits from participating in sport and physical activity as those without a disability.
+- Ensure people living with a disability receive the same physical, mental, and social benefits from participating in sport and physical activity as those without a disability.

-- NDIS prices that reflect the realistic costs of providing high-quality care and support, stimulating investment in growth and change.
+- Ensure NDIS prices reflect the realistic costs of providing high-quality care and support, stimulating investment in growth and change.

-- Education for NDIA personnel regarding exercise physiology and exercise science services and the benefits across health continuum (preventative, management, treatment).
+- Educate NDIA personnel regarding exercise physiology and exercise science services and the benefits across health continuum (prevention, management, treatment).

-- Further investment in sector and workforce development that assists disability service providers to make the transition to the NDIS.
+- Make further investments in sector and workforce development that assist disability service providers to make the transition to the NDIS.

 - Support consumers by increasing their choice and access to services that support their physical and mental health needs.

-- Participants able to choose NDIS planners who have expertise and experience in disability support.
+- Facilitate participants being able to choose NDIS planners who have expertise and experience in disability support.